 (1) One of the two Assistant Administrators, who must be Juniors, shall be elected to the position of Administrator at the second meeting of the Senate in May.
 Note.
-If the Junior, elected to succeed the Administrator, falls to return to school or fails to continue after having served part of his term, the other Junior Assistant automatically becomes the Administrator.
+If the Junior, elected to succeed the Administrator, falls to return to school or falls to continue after having served part of his term, the other Junior Assistant automatically becomes the Administrator.

 (2) Sophomores, who desire to become Assistant Administrators, shall make application to the Secretary of the Student Senate not later than May 15, and said body shall, by an elimination vote, elect two who shall become Assistant Adminis trators for their Junior year.
 A third and fourth choice shall also be made.
 Note.
-In case either or both Sophomores, elected to the position of Assistant Admiristrator, shall fail to return to school, or fail after entering school, for their Junior year, to continue with their duties. the Senate shall, by a majority vote, elect one in place of the Assistant Administrator from the third and fourth choice or in case of both, the third and fourth choice shall automatically be elected to the positions of Assistant Administrators.
+In case either or both Sophomores, elected to the position of Assistant Admiristrator, shall fail to return to school, or fail after entering school, for their Junior year, to continue with their duties, the Senate shall, by a majority vote, elect one in place of the Assistant Administrator from the third and fourth choice or in case of both, the third and fourth choice shall automatically be elected to the positions of Assistant Administrators.

 Art.
 IV.
 Sec.
-1. CAMPUS DUTIES-The following list shall constitute the activities in which Freshmen shall be called upon for
+1. CAMPUS DUTIES-The following list shall constitute the activities in which Freshmen shall be called upon for work: Football, Track and Field, Cross Country, Wrestling, Tennis, Kanakadea.
+Fiat Lux, Athletic Association, and any other duties sanctioned by the Student